Chuong06101997/Customer-Churn-Prediction/readme.md

 ```
 Total Cost = (FN × $100) + (FP × $20)
 ```
 Missing a churner costs $100 to replace.
 A false alarm costs $20 to retain unnecessarily.
-This asymmetry means **recall matters more than precision.**
+Given the higher cost of missed churners, the model prioritizes recall over precision

 ---